shaussler/TheoreticalUniverse/theoretical_universe/differential_operators/the_exterior_derivative_of_rotations.rst

         ∂_t (+f)\; dt ∧ dx∧ dy &                         &                         & ∂_z (+f)\; dx ∧ dy ∧ dz \\
       \end{bmatrix}

-   ..rubric:: Organize the terms into a single column
+   .. rubric:: Organize the terms into a single column

    Although the specific ordering is not mandatory.
 However, for clarity, the free matrix representation allows us to arrange the terms in a logical